openvinotoolkit/openvino/docs/articles_en/get-started/install-openvino/install-openvino-linux.rst

 .. tip::

-   The new OpenVINO GenAI package is now available for installation via :doc:`Archives <install-openvino-archive-linux>` and :doc:`PyPI <install-openvino-pip>` distributions.
+   The new OpenVINO GenAI package is now available for installation via :doc:`Archive <install-openvino-archive-linux>` and :doc:`PyPI <install-openvino-pip>` distributions.

 If you want to install OpenVINO™ Runtime on Linux, you have the following options: